Trouble Coffee Cinnamon Toast

 • 💡Bread Choice is Key: For true decadence, opt for a rich, thick-cut bread like brioche or challah.
 A sturdy sourdough or even Texas toast can work in a pinch, but the richness of brioche is unparalleled.

-• 💡**Serving Suggestions**: This toast is a meal in itself, but it pairs wonderfully with a side of fresh berries, a dollop of whipped cream, or a dusting of powdered sugar for an extra touch of elegance.
+• 💡Serving Suggestions: This toast is a meal in itself, but it pairs wonderfully with a cup of coffee and fresh coconut. (if you know you know.)

 Recipe from TheCookbook.ai